- Early signs of egg allergy are eczema, hives, rash, or stomach pain.

 - If you are allergic to eggs, have an emergency plan and always carry an epinephrine autoinjector such as EpiPen®

-- There are substitutes for eggs so you can enjoy many different kinds of foods.
+- There are substitutes for eggs so you can still enjoy many different kinds of foods.

 What causes allergies to foods such as eggs?

 When a person has an allergy to eggs their immune system mistakenly sees the proteins in the egg as harmful, causing an allergic reaction.
 While an allergy to egg whites is the most common, both egg yolks and egg whites contain proteins that may cause an allergic reaction.
-If you have an allergy to only the egg yolk or egg white, it is still important to avoid eating eggs all together because it is impossible to completely separate the egg yolk from the egg white.
+If you have an allergy to either the egg yolk or egg white, it is still important to avoid eating any type of egg because it is impossible to completely separate the egg yolk from the egg white.

-How can I tell if I am allergic to eggs?
+How do I know if I am allergic to eggs?

 Your health care provider will review your symptoms and either refer you to an allergy specialist called an “allergist” or do a test to see what you might be allergic to.
 There are a few different tests that can determine if a person has an allergy to eggs.
 Symptoms of food allergies can be mild to severe.